Goldendoodle Dog Breed Information

 - Hip Dysplasia: It is a condition that is genetic where the hip joints of your dog are not developed properly or dislocated from its original location.
 Your dog will face lameness at the beginning and slowly as it gets worse, it will start to have a sharp pain on the back.
 So, before buying a puppy from a breeder, check for its parent’s health issues.

 - Obesity: It is caused due to overweight and excessive body fat.
-Once your dog gains overweight, it will face other health problems too like diabetes and joints problem.
+Once your dog gains overweight, it will face other health problems too like diabetes and joints problems.
 So, involve your dog in regular exercise and give them a balanced diet.

 The Goldendoodle comes in the following colors: